All Episodes

 We'll tell you about that.

-Um we have a lot of new information as it relates to the Florida shooter and and this case and signs that were missed that we're gonna get to.
+We have a lot of new information as it relates to the Florida shooter and this case and signs that were missed that we're going to get to.

-He seemed like he was just having I I don't think or remember where he's gone an hour and fifteen minutes like he did today.
+He seemed like he was just having, I don't think, or remember where he's gone an hour and 15 minutes like he did today.

-Well, we're actually gonna air part of it coming up later in the program.
+Well, we're actually going to air part of it coming up later in the program.

 Let you hear it yourself in case you might have missed all of that.

-If Donald Trump is successful in getting people back to work, making America more secure, if making America in energy independent, protecting our board.
+If Donald Trump is successful in getting people back to work, making America more secure, making America energy independent, protecting our board.

 If he's successful, think about this from the standpoint.